mkpsp/helm-charts/docs/polyops/issuers.md

 issuers:
 - name: an arbitrary name
   email: the email that used with LetsEncrypt
-  selfsigned: set to "enabled" to create a selfsigned certificate
+  # if neither http nor aws is defined, a selfsigned certificate will be created
   http:
     ingress: set to an IngressClass to create a certificate using an HTTP challenge
   aws: